 Metcon’s mix of moderate- and high-intensity exercises is designed to raise your heart rate and activate your body’s different energy systems: the phosphagen, glycolytic, and aerobic pathways.
 The phosphagen system is your body’s first source of energy, and it kicks in when you do bursts of activity like sprints by quickly converting food to energy.
 The glycolytic system is the second line of defense that sustains your body for slightly longer periods of exercise, like weightlifting or mid-distance running.
 The aerobic system runs on oxygen and fat, and fuels your body long-term for activities like distance running.

 “A well-rounded metabolic conditioning class, when done regularly but not too often, can turn your body into a machine,” says Hamilton.
 “The work should target specific energy systems and help you burn calories after the workout, but a great program will also incorporate stability training, muscle building, and strength training.”

 Best for: High-Calorie Burn and Maximizing Energy Efficiency

-Turning your body into a machine burns serious calories both during and after your workout, sometimes 800 calories in a session alone.
+Turning your body into a machine burns serious calories both during and after your workout.
 “This higher-intensity method of training can also bring about an oxygen debt that produces an effect called EPOC (excess post-exercise oxygen consumption), a temporary increase in your metabolism that allows your body to recover from the workout,” says Hamilton.

 A metcon workout taps into each of your energy systems due to the range of exercises and intensities performed.
 That variation forces your body to use both oxygen and stored energy to keep moving, which trains you to replenish energy more effectively, says Lyons.
 This improved energy efficiency can help you accomplish a variety of fitness goals like improving endurance, building muscular strength, or enhancing sports performance.